Drop-In to see a Peer Mentor, Ask a Question Online, & Places to Study on Campus

 Whether you are part of Neurodiversity Navigators cohort program or not, Peer Mentors are here to help!
 You can come every week at the same time, or, stop by when you need to.

-On-campus at the Neurodiversity Center (B131) and the Disability Resource Center (U001) and Online via Microsoft Teams.
+On-campus at the Neurodiversity Center (B131) and Online via Microsoft Teams.
 See schedule above.

 Get support with: